 Cedars-Sinai continues to benefit from Pimentel's rifaximin discovery, acquiring a series of patents related to different uses of the antibiotic in IBS cases.

 But in the end, Pimentel said, the key reason for pursuing legal protection of his invention was to improve healthcare.
 "We did it because we wanted to cure patients," he said.

 After receiving FDA approval for the use of rifaximin (brand name Xifaxan) for the treatment of IBS-D, Salix Pharmaceuticals began paying Cedars-Sinai significant royalties for the use of the technology that Pimentel invented.
-Cedars-Sinai’s Technology Transfer Office has led the process of protecting its intellectual property rights and licensing them to Salix.
+The Cedars-Sinai TTO has led the process of protecting its intellectual property rights and licensing them to Salix.

-The royalties that Cedars-Sinai receives from sales of Xifaxan, are first shared with the inventor, in accordance with Cedars-Sinai’s royalty sharing policy.
-Cedars-Sinai’s share of royalty income is used to help fund its ongoing research programs.
+The royalties that Cedars-Sinai receives from sales of Xifaxan, are first shared with the inventor, in accordance with the Cedars-Sinai royalty sharing policy.
+The Cedars-Sinai share of royalty income is used to help fund its ongoing research programs.